ryanmzilis/com.docker.devenvironments.code/How-to-contribute.md

+# How to contribute

 Clone the repository locally.

 Create a pull request.